 Are Opiates Only Prescribed for Chronic Pain?

-Opiates can reduce chronic and acute pain with short-term use, but they have serious risks that include addiction and fatal overdoses.
+Opiates can reduce chronic and acute pain with short-term use but have serious risks, including addiction and fatal overdoses.
 They are dangerous drugs that should never be given to someone with a history of substance abuse.

 Opiates are highly addictive narcotic medications that work in the brain to help relieve pain.
 These substances bind to the opioid receptors in the brain to depress the central nervous system.
-Opiates tell your body that you are not really in pain; they mask the pain.
-When taken in hight doses, they produce a sense of calm, relaxation, and euphoria.
-These sought after feelings quickly lead down a path of drug abuse and dependence.
+Opiates tell your body that you are not in pain; they mask it.
+They produce a sense of calm, relaxation, and euphoria when taken in high doses.
+Unfortunately, these sought-after feelings quickly lead to drug abuse and dependence.

 When Are Opiates Prescribed?

-Opiates are prescribed way too often, and they aren’t just prescribed for chronic pain.
+Opiates are prescribed way too often and aren’t just for chronic pain.
 They are often used for treating severe acute pain.
-Opiates can reduce both chronic and acute pain with short-term use, but they have serious risks that include addiction and even death from fatal opioid overdoses have that been on the rise in recent years.
+Opiates can reduce both chronic and acute pain with short-term use, but they have serious risks that include addiction and even death from fatal opioid overdoses that have been on the rise in recent years.
 Once you’re dependent on opiates to function, getting off these narcotics is not easy and often requires professional help.

-The News in Health column put out by the National Institutes of Health talks about opioids often being prescribed for acute pain.
+The News in Health column by the National Institutes of Health talks about opioids often prescribed for acute pain.

 Opioids are often prescribed for acute pain.
 Acute pain is short-term pain, the kind experienced after an accident or an operation.
 But other drugs may be just as effective for acute pain, even after surgery, explains Dr. Dena Fischer, a dental health expert at NIH.
 Some of these drugs, like acetaminophen or ibuprofen, don’t require a prescription.
 People may think that prescription drugs work better for acute pain.
 But that’s often not the case, Fischer says.
 Using something other than an opioid first can be especially important to manage acute pain in fields such as dentistry, she adds.
 Many people receiving opioid prescriptions from dentists are teens or young adults who have never been prescribed an opioid before…people who receive shorter prescriptions are less likely to misuse their pills by taking more than prescribed or taking them after the pain is gone.
 This also cuts down the chance that the pills could be taken by others.
 (NIH)